dwinston/terminusdb-docs/md/landing/explanation.md

 ## Immutability

-An explanation of how TerminusDB implements immutability, and handles deleted and new data.
+An explanation of how TerminusDB implements immutability and handles deleted and new data.

 [Immutability](explanation/explanation-immutability)